 A: Who says you can’t wear fruity-florals in winter?
 Some women like to wear lighter, fresher scents in spring and summer and some don’t.
 There are no rules here.
 If you like the way something smells and want to wear it, then wear it.

-Q: I’m in love to two perfumes – can I wear them together?
+Q: I’m in love with two perfumes – can I wear them together?
 How can I layer them right?

 Q: How can I get my perfume to last longer on my skin so the smell doesn’t disappear?

-A: ‘Foremost the skin needs to be moisturised as a good base,’ says Frazer.
+A: Perfumer and owner of Frazer Parfums, Tammy Frazer, adds, ‘Foremost, the skin needs to be moisturised as a good base’.
 ‘If the skin is dry, then fragrance does not last long at all – it needs the oily skin to bind to.
 I would advise a thematic layering, if you wear a rose perfume, then use a light rose scented moisturiser first,’ she explains.

 Q: Why does the ‘juice’ in some bottles of perfume I own smell stronger than others?
 And when should I wear softer or stronger smelling fragrance?